 All their wines are made in quantities of several hundred cases – not only do they focus on wines from the Napa Valley but they also have wines from Lake County’s Red Hill’s AVA.
 Aside from the several sparkling wines they produce, all their wines are 100% varietal.

 What is valuable for the consumer, is they produce a wide variety of wines from both whites and reds to sparkling and several dessert wines.
-A visit to their St. Helena tasting room is a personalized one – you can either taste at the wine bar, sit down inside or if the weather permits a small outdoor shaded patio is available.
-Wine can be ordered by the glass or bottle – discounts are given for club members.
-This corner located tasting room (corner of Main and Hunt streets) is spacious with plenty of tables to sit down at should you prefer this rather than standing at the small wine bar.
+A visit to their St. Helena tasting room was a personalized one (closed as of November 2018) – at the time, visitors could either taste at the wine bar, sit down inside or if the weather permits a small outdoor shaded patio was available.
+Wine was ordered by the glass or bottle – and discounts were given for club members.
+This corner located tasting room (corner of Main and Hunt streets) was spacious with plenty of tables to sit down at rather than standing at the small wine bar.